voyageprofessor/gtav-sourcecode-build-guide/README.md

 4. Copy all folders in `dll_patches_x.zip` to `X:\gta5\tools_ng\bin`, make sure to overwrite when copying
 5. (OPTIONAL) Extract `Network Fix.zip` and put these 2 files to `x:\gta5\tools_ng\etc\globals`, make sure to overwrite when copying
 6. (OPTIONAL) Install 3rdParty Folder, Extract and Put the folder to `X:\`
-7. This is where **Git** comes in handy, Do this steps in order to apply the mixed patches
-   1. Extract and Put everything in `Mixed_Patches.zip` to `X:\gta5\src\dev_ng` Directory
-   2. Launch `auto.bat` then wait until all the patches to applied
-   3. Close the command prompt.

 **By far, Your Folder Structure should look like this:**
 ```